 Is Apple Launching a Proprietary Trading Platform?

-Forex sites and online trading forums were buzzing with rumours and speculation after the surprise decision to pull MT4 and MT5 from the App Store.
+Forex sites and online trading forums were buzzing with rumors and speculation after the surprise decision to pull MT4 and MT5 from the App Store.
 Online traders were quick to discuss the theory that Apple has plans to launch its own proprietary online trading platform.
 Apple certainly has the technical capacity and the resources to design and launch an iOS trading platform, but there is no evidence that it plans to do so.

-From a purely business perspective, it would make sense to try and kill off rivals by denying them access to the App Store, but there have been no hints or rumours that Apple is working on its own trading platform.
+From a purely business perspective, it would make sense to try and kill off rivals by denying them access to the App Store, but there have been no hints or rumors that Apple is working on its own trading platform.
 The fintech world is a small community in a lot of ways, and it would be very difficult for a company like Apple to achieve strategic surprise with a major new product.
 Put simply, if Apple was developing a trading platform, we’d probably already know about it.

 Is there a Problem with MetaQuotes’ White Labeling?

-In the absence of a detailed official explanation from either Apple or MetaQuotes, the most likely reason for Apple’s decision to drop MT4 and MT5 is that they are unhappy about platform white labelling.
+In the absence of a detailed official explanation from either Apple or MetaQuotes, the most likely reason for Apple’s decision to drop MT4 and MT5 is that they are unhappy about platform white labeling.
 This is a simple and logical explanation that neatly cuts through the wilder theories that are circulating online.

 What is White Labeling?

 White labeling is a simple process that occurs across almost all industries.
 It simply means that a retailer or service provider sells a third-party brand or product under its own name.
-The retailer pays the product owner or manufacturer for the right to attach his own logo, branding and packaging etc., to the items in question.
+The retailer pays the product owner or manufacturer for the right to attach his own logo, branding packaging, etc., to the items in question.

 In the world of online trading, many brokers lease trading platform software from their owners and either rebrand it to fit their brokerage or offer it to traders in its original form.
 Online brokers benefit enormously from the ability to provide traders with top-quality online trading platforms like MT4 and MT5.
 Their clients receive an optimal online trading experience, and the broker can build trust and credibility through brand association.

-It seems likely that Apple is unhappy with how MetaQuotes handles its white labelling.
+It seems likely that Apple is unhappy with how MetaQuotes handles its white labeling.
 The company was already tightening compliance for online brokers and restricting access to unsuitable clients.
 Possibly the measures weren’t adequate for Apple, prompting the removal of MT4 and MT5.